RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - Subtitles are usually divided by a colon rather than a hyphen.
 If there are multiple subtitles, a colon is used first, followed by hyphens.
 	- Atlantis - The Lost Empire -> Atlantis: The Lost Empire
 	- Yu Yu Hakusho - Ghost Files - Tournament Tactics -> Yu Yu Hakusho: Ghost Files - Tournament Tactics
+- If there's a conflict between two games with the same title on the same platform, the publisher can be added in parentheses.
+Example: [Renegade (Ocean Software)](https://retroachievements.org/game/26867) and [Renegade (Kuma Computers)](https://retroachievements.org/game/26732).
+- When a regional variation is approved to have a separate page, the region may be added to distinguish it.
+Example: [Ecco the Dolphin](https://retroachievements.org/game/8) and [Ecco the Dolphin (Japan)](https://retroachievements.org/game/4374).
+- For MSX games that have a different MSX2 version, the latter can have (MSX2) added to the title.
+Example: [Dragon Quest](https://retroachievements.org/game/16399) and [Dragon Quest (MSX2)](https://retroachievements.org/game/16400).
+- Games for the Famicom Disk System are currently included under NES/Famicom, but it's a convention to add (FDS) to the title.
+Example: [All Night Nippon Super Mario Bros.
+(FDS)](https://retroachievements.org/game/12852).
+- Romanization of Japanese titles can be inconsistent.
+When in doubt, use the most common Romanization used by Wikipedia and other sources.
+Examples: [Yu Yu Hakusho](https://retroachievements.org/hub/7785) instead of "Yuu Yuu Hakusho", [Cho Aniki](https://retroachievements.org/hub/18695) instead of "Chou Aniki", and [Bobobo-bo Bo-bobo](https://retroachievements.org/hub/20736) instead of "Boboboubo Boubobo".
+	- Games in the same series should use the same Romanization of the main title.

 #### Regional Titles